Join live or receive a link to the recording and earn a CE certificate

 Sponsored by SETDA

-If you attend the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
+If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
 If you view the recording and would like a CE certificate, join the Student Voice community and go to the edWebinar Archives folder to take the CE quiz.

 Bee-come familiar with Bees!
 Come and learn how SETDA’s 2017 Student Voices Award Winner, Mountain Heights Academy – an online, public charter school – encourages students to participate in the instructional design process using an OER curriculum.
 In this edWebinar, see how four students created original content about pollinators and are working hard to spread their message across the United States.
 Join us to see how these students worked together and used technology to create, share, and have an impact.
-There will be time for a Q&A session after the presentation.

 About the Presenters